z0on/AFS-analysis-with-moments/README.md

 - `nboots` (10) : number of bootstrap replicates to use.
 10 seems to be optimal at this stage.
 - `path2models` (~/AFS-analysis-with-moments/multimodel_inference/) : path to where model listings live
 - `folded` (FALSE) : whether to fold the SFS for analysis
-> Note: if you want to analyze folded SFS, generate unfolded ones and specify `folded=TRUE` here and in the next stage).
+> Note: if you want to analyze folded SFS, generate unfolded ones and specify `folded=TRUE` here and at the next stage.

 Run all commands in `[contrast].modsel` file.
 This is the most computaitonally intensive thing I have ever done - there are 6 x 108 x 10 model runs, requiring 1 hour each.
 Best run these on an HPC cluster, in parallel!
 All the screen output is going to be collected in a file, `p12.stdout` in this case.
 >Note: some model runs may not finish in 1 hour; just kill them.
 These are hopeless runs where the parameter search algorithm is stuck, they will have horrible fit even if they eventually finish.